 4. Breech position

 The baby is positioned with her head up and buttocks pointing towards the birthing canal.
 This occurs in one out of 25 full-term deliveries.
-It is certainly not an optimal birthing position and prolongs the painful delivery.
 There are three different variations of breech presentations:

 i.
 Complete breech: The buttocks point towards the birthing canal with the legs folded at the knees and the feet positioned near the buttocks.
 This position increases the risk of umbilical cord loop in a vaginal delivery.
 Moreover, the cord could pass through the cervix before the head, causing injuries to the baby.